Why Men Don't Reach Out For Help - And What Changes It

 She starts with the beliefs that society built - the values he is most proud of, the ones he would defend as central to who he is.
 She takes these beliefs and slowly corrupts them to serve her own purposes.

-She redefines self-reliance to mean a real man wouldn't need to be shown at all.
-He figures it out alone, without asking, without guidance, without anyone standing beside him, without even knowing what the right tools are.
-The shift is imperceptible because it arrives in the same language — self-reliance, strength, handling things yourself.
+She redefines self-reliance to mean a real man figures it out alone, without asking, without guidance, without anyone standing beside him, without even knowing what the right tools are.
+The shift is imperceptible because it arrives in the same language - self-reliance, strength, handling things yourself.
 He couldn't tell you when it changed.
 It feels like something he has always believed.
 It isn't.

 As a child, getting something right earned a nod of approval - from your father, your coach, your peers.
 Competence was something you built incrementally, through effort and experience, and the pride that came with it was legitimate.
 It was yours.